-Office utilization and environmental sensors, long used to manage real estate assets, are gaining added significance as monitoring tools for managing a return-to-work during COVID-19.
+Office utilization and environmental sensors, long used to manage real estate assets, are gaining added significance as monitoring tools for managing the workplace during COVID-19.

 Those responsible for managing office real estate and HR know they must be vigilant.
 While there are signs that the pandemic’s grip is finally loosening, the risk of the novel coronavirus continuing to spread remains all too real, which explains growing interest in office monitoring technology during COVID-19.

 Even though some employees will be cautious about the risk, many will want to resume working with colleagues in familiar surroundings.
 So, the onus on leaders will be to carefully manage this resumption of “normal working life” in order to keep people safe and healthy and reassure staff.

 One of the great lessons from the teleworking experiment has been that technology can allow us to work in new ways.
 Far from being a second-rate alternative to traditional practices, working from home via the myriad of IT and comms tools available looks like it can actually be much more productive than many sceptics thought.

 Leave that aside for a moment, as technology is about to come to the aid of managers whose priorities are now switching from facilitating homeworking to ensuring office life is safe.